Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 # wakey001/Rock Paper Scissors
 ***
-Rock, Paper, Scissors .
-This game is for adults and children and is a  fun , intuitive replayable game that is played against the computer.
+Rock, Paper, Scissors.
+This game is for adults and children and is a  fun, intuitive replayable game that is played against the computer.
 ## Rock Paper Scissors Game
 ![ami image ](https://user-images.githubusercontent.com/83303996/139559441-a5538150-5c5f-4703-8e25-52e841f9ad51.PNG)